-Once the NIRB has acknowledged receipt of a project proposal the screening process and applicable timeline for the NIRB's completion of the screening begin.
-If the NIRB requests that the Proponent provide additional information considered to be necessary by the Board to carry out its screening or determine the scope of the project at the commencement of screening, the Board's timeline to complete the screening is suspended and the timeline is reset and commences anew on the day on which the Board receives the requested information from the Proponent.
+Once the NIRB has commenced the screening there are a number of steps followed as outlined in Figure 6.
+If the NIRB requests that the Proponent provide additional information considered to be necessary by the Board to carry out its screening or determine the scope of the project at the commencement of screening (the NIRB issues an Information Request or an Inclusion of Scope), the Board's timeline to complete the screening is suspended and the timeline is reset and commences anew on the day on which the Board receives the requested information from the Proponent (s.
+92(3) of the NuPPAA).
 The following summary of the steps involved provides a general description of the process, with a focus on the role of Authorizing Agencies throughout.